 Call toll free 877-386-0397

-Everyone claims to be the "best"?
+Doesn't everyone claims to be the "best"?
+Not really!
+Most lodges don't want to talk about catch rates or average size halibut... it's too embarrassing!
 Where we have rivals, those destinations are now-a-days crushed by tourism.
 If you can get there by car, RV or cruise ship...If you can land a jet there...then it will be like any other so called "world class" fishing destination... over-hyped, over-crowded, over-fished and under-whelming.

 Location, Location, Location!
 Salmon & halibut migrate from the West to the East.
 Because it is so inaccessible, there is almost no fishing in the 450 mile area directly in front of this migratory path (purple area marked “unfished”).
 We are the first in line.
 We like to say we are “Closest to the Fish!”
 This is why our halibut are 3 times larger than Sitka, Seward and Homer!
 Our halibut average 45 pounds... their’s average only 15 pounds.
 This is because our fishing grounds are NOT over fished!
 (The table in upper right hand corner of the chart is blown up below for a better view of the average halibut weights).
 Our halibut are counted in the Glacier Bay area.
 I have highlighted Yakutat because they also fish in this unexploited area and that's why they have the second largest halibut in the state.